 It’s worth noting that some refer to NAPW (Name, Address, Phone Number, Website) or NAPU (Name, Address, Phone Number, URL) citations.
 Having the website link from a reputable website can provide additional value as it offers extra information to search engines, validating your business.

-Citations can be categorized into two types: structured and unstructured.
+Citations can be categorised into two types: structured and unstructured.

 Structured Citations